-The Madame de Staël Prize is awarded to eminent scholars and intellectuals whose work represents a significant contribution to the cultural values of Europe and to the idea of European integration, thereby promoting and strengthening an understanding of Europe as multifaceted, intellectual, open and vibrant.
-The prize also seeks to underline the importance and value of outstanding scientific and intellectual activities for the advancement of the European project and our common values.
+The Madame de Staël Prize is awarded to eminent individuals whose work represents a significant contribution to the shared values of Europe and to the idea of European integration, thereby promoting and strengthening an understanding of Europe as multifaceted, intellectual, open, and vibrant.
+The prize also seeks to underline the significance and value of outstanding scholarly and intellectual pursuits for the advancement of the European project and our common values.

-Europe is remarkable in that its definition and geographic boundaries have varied over the centuries, yet there has always been a kind of constant understanding of European culture as rooted in an inherent openness supported by a dynamic and vigorous intellectualism.
-In a time when the cultural diversity of Europe seems to be increasingly threatened by scepticism, extremism and instability, this prize serves to remind us of this deep-rooted and revered characteristic of Europe.
+Europe is remarkable in that its definition, cultural and geographic boundaries have varied over the centuries, yet there has been a constant understanding of European culture as rooted in an inherent openness, supported by dynamic and vigorous intellectualism.
+In a time when the cultural diversity of Europe seems to be increasingly threatened by skepticism, extremism, and instability, this prize serves to remind us of our deep-rooted and revered commitment to tolerance, mutual respect, and compassion for others.

-ALLEA is proud to announce that particle physicist Fabiola Gianotti has been awarded the 2023 Madame de Staël Prize in recognition of her remarkable scientific achievements and her exemplary leadership as the first ever Director-General of the European Organization for Nuclear Research (CERN) to be re-appointed for a second full term.
-The selection committee felt that Gianotti’s efforts in pursuing CERN’s mission of bringing European nations together and her commitment to fostering an environment in which research can flourish beyond national boundaries were both outstanding in their own right, as well as complementary to ALLEA’s own mission of facilitating scientific collaboration across borders and disciplines.
+ALLEA is proud to announce that Viola Priesemann, German physicist and Board Member of the German Young Academy (“Die Junge Akademie”), has been awarded the 2024 Madame de Staël Prize in recognition of her remarkable scientific achievements in the field of physics, her exceptional leadership and her profound commitment to fostering a coordinated European response during the pandemic.
+The selection committee felt that Prof Dr Priesemann’s unwavering dedication to fostering an environment in which interdisciplinary research can flourish and the advancement pan-European cooperation in science, policy, and public health during a global crisis were both outstanding in their own right, as well as complementary to ALLEA’s own mission of facilitating scientific collaboration across borders and disciplines.

 The Madame de Staël Prize Lecture is an annual scientific event hosted by ALLEA, the European Federation of Academies of Sciences and Humanities.
 The laureate of each year’s Madame de Staël Prize delivers an interactive lecture reflecting on current affairs in the European political and scientific landscape.
 The occasion serves as an open invitation to exchange views on the course of the European project among scientists, scholars, policymakers, and the public.